 - Terri Spitz, Chair, introduced Rebecca Clayton, ex-officio, to provide the liaison update for the Arizona Department of Economic Security (DES). - Rebecca Clayton shared the following updates: - The Division of Aging and Adult Services (DAAS) at DES and contractors Myers and Stauffer are developing the State Plan on Aging for the state fiscal year (SFY) 2027-2028.
 Information about planning meetings and timelines will be available in March 2025. - The World Elder Abuse Awareness Day Conference (WEAAD) occurs on June 16, 2025, and registration will open on March 1.
 Two AZ Aging chapters, the Southeastern Arizona Governments Organization (SEAGO) and the Western Arizona Council of Governments (WACOG), will present a panel discussion at the conference.
 They expect approximately 300 attendees. - DAAS submitted the required annual federal fiscal year (FFY) Older Americans Act Performance System (OAAPS) report at the end of January for FFY24, which includes services provided by AZ Aging. - As a result of HB2764, Arizona Revised Statutes (ARS) 46-459 outlines changes to the Adult Protective Services (APS), including the Centralized Background Check system and automated checks for employers regarding fingerprint status. - To view Rebecca Clayton's update, click here. - Terri Spitz, Chair, introduced Brandon Baxter to provide the liaison update for AZ Aging. - Brandon Baxter shared the following updates: - AZ Aging is worried about the freezing of federal funds, which would have a disastrous impact on home-delivered meal services and Evidence-Based Practice (EBP) caregiver programs.
-The projected funding indicates that the organization could not cover even two weeks of payroll with these federal funds.
+The projected funding indicates that some of the Area Agencies on Aging could not cover payroll after 2 weeks if the funding freeze takes effect or the federal funds are not made available in a timely fashion.
 As a result, they would no longer be able to provide these essential services. - The organization has specific concerns related to housing and homelessness, referencing two housing assistance bills: HB2379 and Senate Bill (SB) 1483. - AZ Aging will now encompass all Area Agencies on Aging, including those from the Navajo Nation; Marlinda Littleman, the Health Services Administrator for the Division of Aging and Long-Term Support, will represent the Navajo Nation. - To view Brandon Baxter's update, click here.